In this assignment, you will expand your classified ads web site to add functionality equivalent to:

 at https://favicon.io/favicon-generator/ - it might not change instantly after you update the favicon

 because they are cached extensively.
 Probably the best way to test is to go right to the favicon url

-after up update the file and press 'Refresh' and.or switch browsers.
+after you update the file and press 'Refresh' and/or switch browsers.
+Sometimes the browser caching

 (3) Make social login work.
 Take a look at